2025-2026 Academic Calendar

 Advanced Placement Exams

-The State of Ohio has initiated policies to facilitate the ease of transition from high school to college, as well as between and among public colleges and universities.
+The state of Ohio has initiated policies to ease the transition from high school to college and among public colleges and universities.

-• Students obtaining an Advanced Placement (AP) exam score of 3 or above will be awarded the aligned course(s) and credits for the AP exam area(s) successfully completed.
+• Students with an Advanced Placement (AP) exam score of 3 or above will be awarded the aligned courses and credits.

-• If an equivalent course is not available for the AP exam area completed, elective or area credit will be awarded in the appropriate academic discipline and will be applied toward graduation where such elective credit options exist within the academic major.
+• If an equivalent course is not available for the AP exam area completed, elective or area credit will be awarded in the appropriate academic discipline and applied toward graduation if elective credit options exist within the major.

-• Additional courses or credits may be available when a score of 4 or 5 is obtained.
-Award of credit for higher score values varies depending on the institution and academic discipline.
+• Additional courses or credits may be available when a score of 4 or 5 is obtained, depending on the institution and academic discipline.

 In academic disciplines containing highly dependent sequences (e.g., science, technology, engineering and mathematics), students are strongly advised to confer with the college/university advising staff to ensure they have the appropriate foundation to be successful in advanced coursework within the sequence.
 Learn more about AP credit awards at Tri-C.